-- a lack of appropriate instruction in reading, or
+- A lack of appropriate instruction in reading;

 If your child is not eligible, an IEP will not be developed.
-However, the information from the evaluations will be given to the principal of your child’s school to work with the appropriate professionals in the school to help your child.
+However, the information from the evaluations will be given to the principal of your child’s school, so he or she can work with staff to help your child.